icon

 It is hard to get the same mortgage rate your friend might have gotten while shopping around for rates in Canada.
 Here are some of major factors which impact your mortgage rates:

 • Inflation/Consumer Price Index (CPI).
 Inflation is normal, but high inflation rates can lead to mortgage rate spikes.
 The Bank of Canada combats inflation by increasing its target rate, which is what happened in 2022.
-The preferred inflation rate in Canada is 2%, which is roughly what it is now (as of December 2024).
-If the inflation rate remains at or below 2%, mortgage rates should not see an increase.
+The preferred inflation rate in Canada is 2%.
+As of December 2024, the inflation rate is below that – at 1.8%.
+If the inflation rate remains at or below 2%, mortgage rates should not see an increase and should continue to decrease (even with the tariffs in place).

 • Real estate market.
 Lower interest rates lead to more buyers purchasing homes (and higher prices).
 Higher interest rates result in the opposite, which is what we had between 2022 and 2024.
 Conversely, a more active real estate market can lead to higher mortgage rates, if the prices rise too quickly.

 Based on the MLS Home Price Index report from December 2024, home sales were up 2.8% in November compared to October, now standing a cumulative 18.4% above where they were in May.
-The December 2024 Bank of Canada rate drop of 50 bps – in addition to loosening mortgage rules (such as 30-year amortization and the bump to a $1.5-million insured mortgage limit) – should result in a more active winter market than usual.
-This, in turn, would result in a gradual home price increase, meaning that mortgage rates should not be negatively impacted.
+The January 2025 Bank of Canada rate drop of 25 bps – in addition to loosening mortgage rules in 2024 (such as 30-year amortization and the bump to a $1.5-million insured mortgage limit) – should help re-invigorate the market in spring, according to CREA.
+This, in turn, should lead to a gradual home price increase throughout the year.

 • US economy.
-Due to Canada’s close economic ties to the US, the country’s looming 25% tariff policy on all Canadian exports to the US could impact the economy in 2025.
+Due to Canada’s close economic ties to the US, its 25% tariff policy on certain Canadian exports is already impacting the economy in 2025.
 That said, given that the Bank of Canada’s approach to lowering its target rate is gradual – with a keen eye on inflation – the tariffs should not interfere with the current mortgage rate trajectory.

 Interest rates posted by major chartered banks in Canada